lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/02-Vue-Watch-List/README.md

 ![](https://raw.githubusercontent.com/lewagon/fullstack-images/master/rails/watch-list/db.png)

-Make sure to set up the models with the right attributes, validations, and associations.
-Ensure that all the tests pass successfully before moving on to Parts 2 and 3 of this challenge.
+Once you've finished designing the schema, it's time to implement the models inside your app.
+Make sure to set them up with the right attributes, validations, and associations, using the tests as a guide together with the specifications found below.

 **Important**

-When you're ready to test your code, don't use `rake`, but rather:
+To test your code, don't use `rake`, but rather:

 ```bash
 rspec spec/models
 ```

 to only run the model specific tests that can be found in the `spec/models` folder.

+Ensure that all the tests pass successfully before moving on to Parts 2 and 3 of this challenge.

 #### Attributes